Authors: Dr. Theo Notteboom and Dr. Athanasios Pallis

 Utilization incentives can aim at avoiding terminal congestion.
 There are essentially two types of congestion:

 - Congestion mainly caused by cycles/seasonality in the traffic volumes.
-In peak periods, a terminal operator can consider having peak season surcharges, similar to how shipping lines apply peak season surcharges to their customers.
+In peak periods, a terminal operator can consider having peak season surcharges, like those applied by shipping lines with peak season surcharges to their customers.

 - Structural congestion caused by chronic underinvestment by the terminal operator.
 For this type of congestion, shipping lines are not eager to pay more since capacity supply lags behind demand.
 Shipping lines will then start to consider imposing congestion surcharges and not peak season surcharges on their customers.
 This is a situation that should be avoided.